Cesar-Gabriel/tree/README.md

 ### Usage

-1. To add a company and the number of trees they planted, update the relevant sections in the HTML file.
+1. To add a company and the number of trees they planted, update the relevant sections in the JSON file.
 2. The total number of trees planted can be viewed on the main page.

 ## Contributing